 2. Buy a beautiful Shambala Bamboo Ecoffeee cup in advance to pick up on arrival (or onsite from any cafe serving hot drinks while stocks last).
 You can pre-order yours now, under ‘Additional Items’ on our ticket page HERE.

-In 2018, we’re starting to tackle the finer details – feminine products, glitter, cable ties and what festivalgoers are bringing with them.
-Watch this space!
+In 2018, we started to tackle the finer details – feminine products, glitter, cable ties and what festivalgoers are bringing with them.
+We’re continuing to fine tune this, and have more up our sleeve for our 20th bash!

 Have we been successful so far?